Modern Gothic Style - Interior Design Inspiration

 Seek out pieces that nod to European antiques: tufted settees, carved wood chairs, or velvet upholstery.
 Look for clean lines with subtle curves rather than ornate, over-the-top decoration to maintain that modern edge.
 Mixing one or two statement antiques with streamlined modern furnishings avoids feeling like a museum.
 Upholstery in dark jewel tones or classic black suits this style best.

-Modern gothic interiors thrive on texture—think velvet, leather, tulle, and raw linen.
-Add visual intrigue through damask or baroque-inspired prints on cushions, rugs, or drapes.
+Modern gothic interiors thrive on texture, so pay extra attention to the selection of fabrics.
+Velvet, leather, tulle and raw linen are just a few examples.
+Damask or baroque-inspired prints can be incorporated into cushions, rugs and drapes to add visual intrigue.
 Mixing textures gives even a monochromatic palette depth and keeps the look from becoming flat.
-Don’t be afraid to layer—pile up throws, choose sculptural rugs, or hang heavy curtains to signal gothic drama and comfort at once.
+Don’t be afraid to layer—pile up the throws and pick sculptural rugs and heavy curtains for some gothic drama and comfort.

 Your light fixtures should feel like sculptural art—iron chandeliers, matte black sconces, or ornate floor lamps are perfect picks.
 For a modern twist, look for minimal, geometric shapes in gothic materials like wrought iron or smoked glass.
 Dimmer switches allow you to adjust for daytime elegance or nighttime moodiness.
 Always consider scale: oversized lighting amplifies the dramatic effect without a fuss.